 06 Nov The basics of visiting and having fun on Koh Phi Phi

-Koh Phi Phi Don (or Phi Phi Island as it is often called) is a beautiful small island which has a vibrant, young nightlife and fantastic beaches.
-However staying here will come at a price. – There are crowds, everything is more expensive and the Thai smile is seen less and less.
-However Phi Phi remains a must-see destination and provided you know which area is best for eating, sleeping and partying, having fun on Koh Phi Phi should be easy.
+Koh Phi Phi Don (Phi Phi Island) is a beautiful small island which has a vibrant, young nightlife and fantastic beaches.
+However staying here will come at a price.
+There are crowds, everything is more expensive and the Thai smile is seen less and less.
+However, Phi Phi remains a must-see destination and provided you know which area is best for eating, sleeping and partying, having fun on Koh Phi Phi should be easy.

 What exactly is Koh Phi Phi?

 Pronounced as Ko Pee Pee, Ko Phi Phi is an archipelago of six islands set in between Phuket and the Krabi mainland in Southern Thailand.
 It is around a one hour flight from Bangkok to Phuket or Krabi and you take the ferry from those towns.
 There are several ferries a day from both locations which take less than 2 hours.
 Only one island has accommodation, and this island is called Koh Phi Phi Don.
 Phi Phi Don is 8 km in length and 3.5 km wide so is actually pretty small.
 It looks breathtaking as you approach from the sea.
 Pure white sand framed by dramatic cliffs and surrounded by water that’s a beautiful shade of turquoise.
 Most of its 28 square kilometres is forested hills, while its edges are fringed with white sandy beaches and tall limestone cliffs.

 The 2 famous bays of Koh Phi Phi